tedsanders/tedsanders.github.io/_posts/2014-09-10-the-machine.md

 8. Coincidentally, I just came from a panel with an HP photonics researcher.
 I had meant to ask him about his thoughts on 'The Machine' but I didn't have time to, unfortunately.

-**Update, June 2015**: HP has killed The Machine.
+**Update, June 2015**: HP has killed The Machine (or at least significantly changed its vision).
 Can I say I called it?
-Here's a nice write-up by my friend Joel: [http://www.extremetech.com/extreme/207897-hp-kills-the-machine-repurposes-design-around-conventional-technologies](http://www.extremetech.com/extreme/207897-hp-kills-the-machine-repurposes-design-around-conventional-technologies)
+Here's a nice write-up by my friend Joel Hruska: [http://www.extremetech.com/extreme/207897-hp-kills-the-machine-repurposes-design-around-conventional-technologies](http://www.extremetech.com/extreme/207897-hp-kills-the-machine-repurposes-design-around-conventional-technologies)